Whose shocks are you riding on?

 UNDERSTANDING HOW ORIGINAL EQUIPMENT INSPIRED TECHNOLOGIES CAN HELP KEEP YOU SAFE BEHIND THE WHEEL

 Chances are you have never seen your vehicle’s shock absorbers.
 After all, they are largely hidden beneath your vehicle, where they will perform their safety-critical function millions of times over multiple years of reliable service.
 In fact, you might not even think about your shocks until an obvious warning sign, such as a clunking sound or sudden change in steering performance, catches your attention.
-More likely, your first notice of your car’s shocks will occur when a mechanic at your local auto workshop advises you it is time to invest in new shock absorbers to help keep your vehicle in safe operating condition.
+More likely, your first notice of your car’s shocks will occur when a mechanic at your local garage advises you it is time to invest in new shock absorbers to help keep your vehicle in safe operating condition.

 Many vehicle owners think of shock absorbers merely as “comfort” components since they help absorb road-induced noise, vibration and harshness.
 In truth, shocks are vital to safe driving.
 Think about what happens when a wheel hits a pothole – it naturally rebounds away from the road surface.
-By preventing this “wheel hop” and controlling the resulting movement of the vehicle’s suspension, shocks help maintain firm tire-to-road contact and overall vehicle stability.
-In addition, increased tire grip contributes to steering precision and stopping performance.
+By preventing this “wheel hop” and controlling the resulting movement of the vehicle’s suspension, shocks help maintain firm tyre-to-road contact and overall vehicle stability.
+In addition, increased tyre grip contributes to steering precision and stopping performance.

 Understanding the Differences: Original Equipment vs. Aftermarket

-“Original equipment,” or “OE”, is a term you are likely to encounter when researching any replacement auto part.
+“Original equipment,” or “OE”, is a term you are likely to encounter when researching any replacement vehicle part.
 Another common term is “aftermarket.”
 Understanding the differences – and, in some cases, similarities – between these terms is key to selecting the right replacement shock absorbers for your vehicle.